Ronin (Marvel Comics): Ultimate Marvel

+Ultimate Universe

+During the "Ultimate Invasion" storyline, Maker traveled to Earth-6160 and remade it into his own image.
+The Ronin title is used for anyone that works for Roxxon.

 In other media

 Television

-An original character named Nozomu Akatsuki operates as Ronin in Marvel Disk Wars: The Avengers, voiced by Hideyuki Hori in the Japanese version and Keith Silverstein in the English dub.
-The father of Akira and Hikaru Akatsuki, Nozomu is the co-developer of the DISKS (Digital Identity Securement Kit) before becoming Ronin.
+An original incarnation of Ronin appears in Marvel Disk Wars: The Avengers, voiced by Hideyuki Hori in the Japanese version and Keith Silverstein in the English dub.
+This version is Nozomu Akatsuki, father of Akira and Hikaru Akatsuki and co-developer of the DISKS (Digital Identity Securement Kit) before becoming Ronin.

 Marvel Cinematic Universe

-Multiple versions of Ronin appear in media set in the Marvel Cinematic Universe.
+Multiple incarnations of Ronin appear in media set in the Marvel Cinematic Universe (MCU).